-Whether it’s glaciers, mountains, bears or cosmic light shows, the Last Frontier can make you feel as if every last natural wonder ended up inside its borders.
+Whether it’s glaciers, mountains, bears or cosmic light shows, the region can make you feel as if every last natural wonder ended up inside its borders.
 It can be exhausting trying to see all of them!
 When you’re all tuckered out from a day-long walk in the woods, try giving your legs a rest and your brain some exercise.
 These five museums in Whitehorse will make you a Yukon expert, and you’ll love the experience.

 1. Yukon Beringia Interpretive Center